RFID Examples: What Is RFID Technology Used For?

 Types of RFID Systems

-While all RFID systems include the basic components of tags and readers, how they are implemented can vary significantly from one system to the next.
+How RFID systems are implemented can vary significantly from one system to the next.
 In general, however, the main types of RFID tags involve two key categories:

-- Passive RFID.
+• Passive RFID.
 Typically relied upon for smaller-scale operations, passive RFID tags operate without internal power sources.
-Their signal range may be limited compared to their active counterparts, but passive RFID solutions tend to be the most affordable and have the best longevity.
+They have a shorter read range than active tags but are more affordable and long-lasting.

 Components of an RFID System

 RFID has transformed the modern warehouse, delivering a level of visibility and oversight once thought impossible.
 These systems produce a wealth of data to support today’s increasingly automated systems.
-Beyond this, however, RFID can make a transformative difference in nearly any industry.
-To illustrate this versatility, we have highlighted a few of the most influential RFID applications and use cases below:
+Beyond warehousing, however, RFID is used across a wide range of everyday applications.

 Retail & Supply Chain Management

-As in warehousing, retail-based RFID systems help avoid common issues such as overstocking or stockouts.
-These systems can reveal inventory levels in real-time and may bypass the painstaking processes of manual stocktaking.
-RFID also proves useful in the omnichannel era, as tags help to promptly identify items for buy-online-pickup-in-store (BOPIS).
+Retail-based RFID systems help avoid common issues such as overstocking or stockouts by providing real-time inventory visibility and reducing the need for manual stock counts.
+It also proves useful in omnichannel operations, as tags help to promptly identify items for buy-online-pickup-in-store (BOPIS).

 Healthcare

-RFID systems have long been a central component of asset management in warehousing and logistics, but they also have a powerful role to play in tracking equipment within healthcare facilities.
+RFID systems have a powerful role to play in tracking equipment within healthcare facilities.
 These tags can be attached to critical instruments or devices to reduce the risk of loss or theft.

 In addition to asset tracking, RFID systems can play into efforts to track patients, thereby boosting security and even reducing the risk of medical errors.
 Many medical centers, for example, look to RFID technology to promote safety by identifying and tracking at-risk patients.
 Moving forward, advancements in RFID solutions may reflect increased adoption in telehealth, especially given the rapid rise of wearables for remote patient monitoring.